 For all applications in the overall process the Anderson-Negele sensors were able to offer the appropriate solution, thus ensuring optimum function, efficiency and process reliability for the customer.

 Different measuring methods ensure process reliability for the tanks.
 Capacitive level detectors NCS-M-11, installed at the top and bottom, transmit the full or empty signal to the PLC with the shortest reaction time in order to reliably prevent overflow during filling or pump idling.
 Type L3 pressure sensors are used for permanent volume measurement and to monitor the exact filling level.
-The temperature is continuously measured by dead-leg optimized TFP-161 sensors.
+The temperature is continuously measured by dead-leg optimized TFP-161 temperature sensors.

 For correct cleaning, the media must always be pumped into the truck and their integrated spray heads with a specified, optimum pressure.
 Installed right after the pump, electromagnetic flow meters FMQ and pressure transmitters DANHH monitor accurately this process step.
 After the cleaning process, the media are analyzed inline and their return to the corresponding tanks is monitored by calorimetric flow switches of type FTS-141.